script26/server-security-and-privacy-guide/README.md

 #### Kernel and procsys changes
 - Hardened Linux Kernel (Minimal Amount of Kernel Modules, Hardened Patch, KConfig modifications)
 - Hardened Malloc (Run through /etc/ld.so.preload (in musl based distros, use "/usr/lib/libhardened_malloc.so" inside of /etc/ld.so.preload)) (Inspired by GrapheneOS)
-- Read Only Partitions (Read only via separated partitions)
+- Read Only Partitions (Read only and separated partitions)
 - Minimalize kernel leaks of /proc, /sys (hidepid=2)
 - Sysctl Minimalized Options